ndywicki/tasker/backend-spring/README.md

 # Tasker
 This application implement the Spring backend takers stack.

-  - Will be include the user authentication with OAuth2 server
+  - Include the user authentication with OAuth2 server
   - And also an REST Api to managed the user tasks (CRUD)

 ## Running